MileHacker Logo

 • Gluten-free also has difficulties.
 Wheat is a staple.
 Clearly state 'no wheat' or 'no maida.'
 Biryani, some dals, and vegetable curries may fit.

-• Ask about 'Jain' or 'Satvik' options, which often omit onion/garlic and dairy.
+• Ask about 'Jain' or 'Satvik' options, that frequently omit onion/garlic and products from milk.

 • Learning basic Hindi phrases for dietary restrictions is beneficial.